 OUTLINE: Patients are randomized to 1 of 2 arms.

 ARM B: Patients receive carboplatin IV on day 1.
 Patients who are HER2+ also receive trastuzumab IV every 3 weeks.
 Cycles repeat every 3 weeks in the absence of disease progression or unacceptable toxicity.
 Patients with disease progression then receive pembrolizumab IV over 30 minutes on day 1 in the cross over (Arm Bx).
+Patients may also receive carboplatin IV on day 1 at the discretion of the investigator.
 Cycles repeat every 3 weeks in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 30 days.